Crakila/Crakila/README.md

 ---

 ### By Day
-I work for [Imagine Broadband](https://www.imagine.ie) helping customers out with wireless broadband in rural parts of Ireland!
+I work for [Imagine Broadband](https://www.imagine.ie) helping customers out with wireless broadband in rural parts of Ireland! <br />
-I previously worked for [Blacknight Internet Solutions](https://blacknight.com)
+* I previously worked for [Blacknight Internet Solutions](https://blacknight.com)

 ### By Night
 By night, you'll find me playing [Final Fantasy XIV: Online](https://eu.finalfantasyxiv.com).
 When I am not playing FFXIV, I can be found on my new site [XIV Hotel](https://xivhotel.com/).